dotlink-ops/nextjs/TASK_HANDOFF.md

 # Copilot Task Handoff - Completion Summary

-This document summarizes the completion status of all tasks assigned to Copilot in the Avidelta repository.
+This document summarizes the completion status of all tasks assigned to Copilot in the nexus-core repository.

 ---